BibleResearch/bible-notes/old_testament/pentateuch/leviticus.md

     > A reparation of the relationship between God and man through the life of a sacrifice.
   - There is a good outline of the five sacrifices described in Leviticus 1 - 7 [here](https://rightlydividedbible.files.wordpress.com/2014/12/otsacrifices.png)†.
   - When reading the book of Leviticus, the words "clean" and "unclean" should jump off of the page.
 The word "unclean" is used [ninety one](https://www.biblegateway.com/quicksearch/?qs_version=NASB&quicksearch=unclean&begin=3&end=3) times in this book (in the NASB)!
 God spends a lot of time defining what is clean and what is unclean as well as how one passes from clean to unclean and visa-versa.
 All of the rules relating to cleanliness (in chapters 11 through 16), serve at least three purposes:
-    1. They keep the people healthy (e.g. the treatment of Leaporsy in Leviticus 14).
+    1. They keep the people healthy (e.g. the treatment of Leprosy in Leviticus 14).
     2. They separate the people from the nations around them (e.g. the dietary restrictions in 11).
     3. They highlight the holiness and perfection of God (e.g. Leviticus 15:31-*33*).